- Lactation Consultant.

-The following article was written by Sophy Yildirim & Elizabeth Cahill of Southsea Slings Ltd and is reproduced here with their permission.
+The following article was written by Sophy Yildirim & Rachel Hammerton of Southsea Slings Ltd and is reproduced here with their permission.

 Whether you're expecting your first bundle of joy or chasing a team of toddlers, choosing to use a sling can be a child care revelation.
 With carrier's sales continuing to rise, 'babywearing' shows no signs of disappearing, and it's never too late to learn how.

 So why are so many parents so keen to get up close and personal with their little ones?
 Aside from the clear advantage of convenience, when a baby, or two, join the family, having both hands free becomes a luxury!
 The list of benefits to both parent and child is endless, from aiding recovery of post-natal depression to reducing the risks of plagiocephaly.
 Carrying your newborn safely and comfortably (see TICKS Safety Rules) makes it possible to recognise and respond to their needs quickly, meaning fewer tears and less time spent trying to soothe and satisfy.
 Using slings is a handy skill for breastfeeding mothers and the perfect way to get all the skin-to-skin time baby needs.
 It's also a particularly beautiful way for dads to bond.
 Carrying also proves successful time and again in helping babies with colic, reflux and wind.
 Having baby in a well supported, upright position with the gentle movement means gravity can work its magic, sending milk and stomach acids down and trapped air up.